slamora/brackets-wiki/SplitView-Proposed-Architecture.md

 Initially there will be 2 Registered View Providers: an Image View Provider and a Document Editor provider.  `EditorManager` will be the registered the view provider for creating all document views.

 Workingset management moves from `DocumentManager` to `MainViewManager` -- although some legacy APIs, Events, Functions, Commands, etc..., will remain for some time to maintain backwards compatibility.
-The concept of Workingset is going away and all Workingset APIs are going to be renamed `ViewPaneList` and `WorkingSetView` becomes `ViewPaneListView`.
+The concept of Workingset is going away and all Workingset APIs are going to be renamed `PaneViewList` and `WorkingSetView` becomes `PaneViewListView`.

 Those items that are needed to maintain backwards compatibility have been identified and documented in the [SplitView Extension Migration Guide](SplitView-Extension-Migration-Guide) and are detailed in the section below on [Deprecating Legacy APIs](#deprecating-legacy-apis)